-- 16. I do not believe I can qualify for meaningful use because I am a dentist.

-- Strongly agree

-- Agree

-- Neutral/Neither agree nor disagree

-- Disagree

-- Strongly disagree

-- 17. I need more information about meaningful use requirements.

-- Yes (Include option for EP to provide email address to receive tip sheet).

-- No

-- 18. Please enter your email address if you would like to receive more information regarding meaningful use requirements for dentists.
-(This question only appears if respondent requests more information.)

-- 19. Thank you for your responses.
-If you have any additional comments, please let us know.
+of believe I can quality for meaningful use because I am a dentist Strongly agree Agree Neutral/Neither agree nor disagree Disagree Strongly disagree Yes (Include option for EP to provide email address to receive tip sheet) No regar se enter your email address if you would like to receive more information ding meaningful use requirements for dentists.
+(This question only appears it endent requests more information.)
+19. Than k you for your responses.
+If you have any additional comments, please let us